 In accordance with Hamming algorithm we count for each object two numbers, $n_A$ and $n_B$ .
-They are numbers of function with values typical for objects of A type and for objects of B type.
+They are numbers of function with values typical for objects of A class and for objects of B class.
 Now we can formulate the decision rule.

-Decision rule: Earthquake is of type A (a subsequent large earthquake is expected) if it has more than 10 aftershocks and $n_A - n_B \ge 3$ , in all other cases the earthquake is of type B (a subsequent large earthquake will not occur).
+Decision rule: Earthquake is of class A (a subsequent large earthquake is expected) if it has more than 10 aftershocks and $n_A - n_B \ge 3$ , in all other cases the earthquake is of class B (a subsequent large earthquake will not occur).

-The decision rule allows recognize right type for 20 out of 21 large earthquakes in California & Nevada.
-There is only one error failure-to-predict, it is an earthquake occurred in1979 in Southern California.
+The decision rule allows recognize right class for 20 out of 21 large earthquakes in California & Nevada.
+There is only one error failure-to-predict, it is an earthquake occurred in 1979 in Southern California.
 The results of learning are presented in table 4 and in figure 6.